iMoneza/documentation/docs/resource-access-api.md

 *	`accessKey`: a Resource Access API access key.
 *	`resourceKey`: the external key for the resource being accessed.
 *	`resourceURL`: a URL for the resource.
 If dynamic resource creation needs to occur, this URL will be spidered by iMoneza to gather resource data.
 *	`userToken`: an existing user token that was stored as a cookie.
-This value can be empty if the user doesn’t have an existing user token cookie.
+This value can be empty if the user doesn’t have an existing user token cookie, but the parameter is required.
 *	`ipAddress`: the IP address of the user requesting a resource.
 This parameter is optional.
 The IP address can be IPv4 or IPv6.

 The API returns a set of data like this: